 Ite Lemalu: What inspired you to set up the Fale Dojo and locating it in South Auckland?

-Ite Lemalu: During your spare time, you invest a lot back into your community.
+Ite Lemalu: In your spare time, you invest a lot back into your community.
 Could you share some of the work that you’re involved in?

 Bad Luck Fale: I like to share my struggles and journey with the local youth groups and schools.
 Hopefully, some of them will realize that they too can make it.